ellakoa/postcard-poem/content/posts/poppy-lanterns.md

   Poppies shine with hope
   in the morning sun

-  In a golden haze daylight fades
+  In a golden haze as daylight fades
+  Red embers blaze

   Poppy petals cup their face
   Closing in a tender embrace.